-Colorado’s Governor Polis extended the state’s mask mandate again on Sunday.
+Colorado’s Governor Polis extended the state’s again on Sunday.
 This time, Polis extended the mandate for another thirty days.
 Polis knows masks are theatre, but he extended the mandate for political reasons, as usual.

 This time around, Polis “eased the mask mandate” for groups of ten or more, allowing them to go maskless if 80% or more of the people in the space are vaccinated, whatever that’s worth.
 The caveat makes no sense whatsoever; if vaccines work, what is the purpose of requiring a certain percentage of people to obtain them as an incentive to removing masks?